 Why do we call it a “computer bug”?

-A “software bug” or a “computer bug” is a widespread term not only among IT experts but among the general public as well.
-Read on to find out what it means, and where it comes from.
+A “software bug” or a “computer bug” is a widespread term among IT experts and the general public.
+Read on to discover what it means and where it comes from.

-Along with the special technical terms as part of the ICT vocabulary, we often come across some “funny” expressions describing technology-related processes.
+Along with the special technical terms as part of the ICT vocabulary, we often encounter some “funny” expressions describing technology-related processes.
 The phrase “to find a computer bug” is the perfect example of such words.

 What does it mean, and where does it come from?

 According to a Techopedia definition: “a bug refers to an error, fault or flaw in any computer program or a hardware system.
 A bug produces unexpected results or causes a system to behave unexpectedly.
 In short, it is any behavior or results that a program or system gets, but it was not designed to do”.
 Simply put, a software bug is a mistake or problem in a computer program.

 Most computer bugs are due to human error.
 Various reasons cause a computer bug – mistakes made in the program’s design or source code or the software developers’ use of incorrect code.
 The experts say even nowadays, there is no bug-free program, despite the technological progress.

 But why do we call it a computer bug?